cloudboss/keights/README.md

 * Compared to some installers, Keights is fully AWS native.
 Because it is plain CloudFormation at its core, you can integrate it into your AWS accounts your way, for example with [stack sets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-getting-started-create.html) or [AWS Service Catalog](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/introduction.html).

-EKS offers some features that Keights does not:

-* The [VPC CNI](https://github.com/aws/amazon-vpc-cni-k8s) plugin used by EKS lets Kubernetes use the VPC network internally instead of requiring another network layer.
-Keights currently supports [calico](https://docs.projectcalico.org/v3.5/getting-started/kubernetes/) and [kube-router](https://www.kube-router.io/), but may support the VPC plugin in the future.

-* EKS uses [IAM authentication](https://github.com/kubernetes-sigs/aws-iam-authenticator), allowing for access to the cluster with an AWS native authentication model.
-Keights generates certificates to use for authentication against the cluster.

-* Amazon manages the control plane so you don't have to.

 # Releases

 Keights releases follow the Kubernetes version with an incrementing suffix appended.
 For example, Kubernetes `1.10.0` had Keights releases `v1.10.0-1`, `v1.10.0-2`, `v1.10.0-3`, and `v1.10.0-4`.